ssendns/file-uploader/README.md

 ---

-i am currently building out my portfolio — learning fast, building fast, and refining my craft every day. if this project speaks to you, feel free to [connect with me](https://github.com/ssendns). i am always open to collaborating on cool, meaningful projects.
+If this project speaks to you, feel free to [connect with me](https://github.com/ssendns).
+I am always open to collaborating on cool, meaningful projects.